Sunday, 8 June 2014

 Lahori Gate.
 (09.04.2011.)

-Bhera is a treasure trove of old traditional buildings.
-Its old architecture and style is like that of old Lahore and Peshawar.
-Bhera was always a centre of trade, art and craft.
-It was famous for weapons manufacturing and wood works.
-Before independence a large part of the population of Bhera were Hindus and Sikhs.
-According to the census of 1941, the total population was 20,219, out of this 21.7 % were Hindus and 1.66% were Sikhs.
-Hindus were mostly prosperous traders and built beautiful and large houses.
-Bhera was home to many prominent Khatri clans.
-Bhera city is replete with old traditional havelis built by Muslims, Hinuds and Sikhs.
-Besides Sher Shah Suri mosque, there are many other historical mosques and temples and gurdwaras as well.
-Here are a few pictures of a few old houses.
+Before independence, a large portion of Bhera’s population consisted of Hindus and Sikhs.
+According to the 1941 census, the total population was 20,219, of which 21.7% were Hindus and 1.66% were Sikhs.
+The Hindus were mostly prosperous traders and built beautiful, large houses.
+Bhera was also home to many prominent Khatri clans.
+The city is replete with old havelis built by Muslims, Hindus, and Sikhs, reflecting a shared architectural heritage.
+In addition to the famous Sher Shah Suri Mosque, there are several other historical mosques, temples, and gurdwaras that add to Bhera’s rich cultural landscape.

 An old house.
 (09.04.2011.)